rehierl/node-tree-outliner/3-3-0-design-4.md

 After that, an algorithm would have to detect all those siblings that are presequent to `n3` (e.g. `n2`, `n1`).
-With regards to the siblings of `n3`, that belong to the same section, this step is also straight forward.
-However, things are not straight forward, if the previous sibling does not belong to the same section: (1) If there is no previous sibling, then the last sibling's parent could be a type-1 sectioning node.
-(2) If the previous sibling does not belong to the same section, it could be a type-2 sectioning node, or (3) the algorithm needs to continue with the last child of the unassociated sibling.
+With regards to the siblings of `n3`, that belong to the same section, this step is at first also straight forward.
+However, things stop to be straight forward, if the previous sibling does not belong to the same section: (1) If there is no previous sibling, then the last previous sibling's parent could be a type-1 sectioning node.
+(2) If the previous sibling does not belong to the same section, it could be a type-2 sectioning node, or (3) the algorithm needs to continue with the last child of an unassociated sibling.

-Note that this approach requires the ability to reliably determine if the node is in relationship with the section in question, regardless if a node belongs to one of the section's subsections or not.
+Note that this approach requires the ability to reliably determine if the node is in relationship with a given section, regardless whether a node belongs to one of the section's subsections or not (hint: associate with one section only).

 **CONCLUSIONS**